Robin Gibb: Health problems and death

 On 14 August 2010, while performing in Belgium, Gibb began to feel abdominal pains.
 On 18 August 2010 at an Oxford hospital, he underwent emergency surgery.
 Gibb recovered and returned to perform concerts in New Zealand and Australia.
+In April 2011, he cancelled concerts in Brazil after the pain came back.
 During this time, Gibb was also involved in promoting fund-raising for the memorial dedicated to RAF Bomber Command in Green Park, London.
 Gibb also wrote The Titanic Requiem with his son Robin-John, which was recorded by the Royal Philharmonic Orchestra to commemorate the 100th anniversary in 2012 of the sinking of the Titanic.
 Gibb continued to make television appearances and other events following his surgery, but in April 2011 he was forced by health problems to cancel his tour of Brazil.
 Another concert in Paris was cancelled in October 2011.
 On 14 October, Gibb was due to perform the charity single with the Soldiers but was again rushed to hospital with severe abdominal pains.
 On 18 October, following his release from the hospital, Gibb appeared on ITV's The Alan Titchmarsh Show looking gaunt and frail.

 On 27 October 2011, Gibb cancelled an appearance only minutes before he was due to perform at the Poppy Appeal Concert in London.
 In November 2011, he was diagnosed with liver cancer, which metastasised to his lower digestive system.
 In March 2012, Gibb was hospitalised for intestinal surgery and cancelled scheduled appearances while recovering.
 In April, however, he contracted pneumonia and fell into a coma, which he came out of later in April.
 He died in a London hospital on 20 May 2012, at the age of 62.
 While it was initially reported that he had died from cancer, Robin-John Gibb said that his father's cancer had gone into remission by the time of his death and the cause was kidney failure.

 His funeral was held on 8 June 2012 and he was buried at the Church of St Mary the Virgin, near his home in Thame, Oxfordshire.
 In September of the same year, a blue plaque was placed on the house.
 In 2015, a headstone, engraved with some of the lyrics of his group's songs, including "How Deep Is Your Love", was placed.